50 Inspiring Omelet Filling Ideas

 The options for omelet fillings are endless, but these mini recipes will kick you off toward your own creative combinations.

-• Make an Italian-style omelet by adding crispy pancetta, red bell pepper and ricotta.
+- Make an an Italian-style omelet by adding crispy pancetta, red bell pepper and ricotta.
 Toss in a few leaves of fresh basil.

-• If you can't get enough Korean flavors, consider a kimchi-stuffed omelet with a dollop of cream cheese or sour cream to cool off the potent punch of fermented cabbage.
+- If you can't get enough of Korean flavors, consider a kimchi-stuffed omelet with a dollop of cream cheese or sour cream to cool off the potent punch of fermented cabbage.